MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 - [Azure RTOS](/azure/rtos) provides a real-time operating system as a collection of C-language libraries that you can deploy on a wide range of embedded IoT device platforms.

   Azure RTOS includes a complete TCP/IP stack with TLS 1.2 and 1.3 and basic X.509 capabilities.
-Azure RTOS and the Azure IoT Embedded SDK also integrate with Azure IoT Hub, Azure Device Provisioning Service (DPS), and Microsoft Defender, and use some of the same security mechanisms as larger IoT devices.
+Azure RTOS and the Azure IoT Embedded SDK also integrate with Azure IoT Hub, Azure Device Provisioning Service (DPS), and Microsoft Defender.
 Features such as X.509 mutual authentication and support for modern TLS cipher suites such as ECDHE and AES-GCM cover the basics of secure network communication.

-  Azure RTOS also provides support for:
+  Azure RTOS also supports:

   - Zero-trust design on microcontroller platforms that support hardware security features, such as Arm TrustZone, a memory protection and partitioning architecture.
   - Secure element devices, such as the STSAFE-A110 from ST Microelectronics.